Kong/docs.konghq.com/app/konnect/analytics/custom-reports/use-cases.md

 * **Average throughput:** Throughput is the measurement of the number of requests an API can handle per second.
 * **Latency:** latency is the measurement of the time it takes for the API to respond to a request.

-These KPIs can help you define the type of reports you need to show the stakeholders in your organization:

-* Total number of requests across APIs
-* Daily API usage
-* Total API usage, by application
-* Requests per minute for a specific API

-With {{site.konnect_saas}}, you can create these reports across any number of time frames.

-some sort of intro sentence... to this section after
-## Build custom reports
+## Build reports
-Maybe instructions about how it works but probably not needed?

-I like the idea of listing the potential categories here and then introducing them like a recipe in each section:

-* Name: API Usage (current month)
-* Date/Time: Current Month
-* Entity Selection: All Entities

-Then show off the corresponding chart, and provide an outro paragraph about the data and what it means.
+Let's build some custom reports by navigating to the custom report dasboard and selecting **Analytics**, then **reports**.

-## Total number of requests across APIs over the last 30 days
+### Total number of requests across APIs over the last 30 days

-To build a custom report, navigate to the custom reports dashboard by selecting **Analytics**, then **reports**.
 To build a report that displays the total number of requests across all of your APIs over the last 30 days, set the following options in the UI:

 * **Name**: API usage (last 30 days)
 * **Horizontal Bar Chart**